melonproject-archive/documentation/chapters/registry.md

   Member variables:

   `bool exists` -  A boolean to conveniently and clearly indicate existence in a mapping.
-  `string name` - A string to represent the name of the Version.
+  `bytes32 name` - A 32 byte value type to represent the name of the Version.

 This struct stores all relevant information pertaining to the Version.
 &nbsp;